BTeeKay/CS50-Final-Project/README.md

 ##### 19th October 2021

 With making the decision to make my Final Project a Web App I enrolled in CS50W: Web Programming with Python and JavaScript.
 This will mean that finishing this project will take longer but the end product should be of a higher quality.

+##### 28th October 2021

+Having now completed the first 5 lectures in CS50w, I am now going to use the Django framework instead of Flask.
+I am also going to be using VSC as my IDE instead of the CS50 IDE.
+I am currently in the process of cloning the git repository there and removing the old flask files and creating a new Django project.
+The first part I will implement for the Django Project will be the users Login/Logout function.
+I will also fill out a brief description of what I initially think that this Web Application will be.